 The album will be released by UK-based record label and music publishing company By The Pool Music.
 Three of the tracks will be released digitally prior to the release of the album.

-Tracks are co-produced by UK producer Mr Magus (ex-Xenomania), and several tracks feature Molly Duncan on sax (Average White Band – "Pick Up The Pieces").
+Tracks are co-produced by Nick Coler who has previously worked with Alice Cooper and Kylie Minogue, and several tracks feature Molly Duncan on sax (Average White Band – "Pick Up The Pieces").

 Sarah previously featured on tracks released in 2018 by UK production group Bo Jolly.